JackHumphries9/sshhh/README.md

 ## About The Project

-I've had a need for quickly creating secrets for various use cases, sor creating a secret for a new API key.
+I've had a need for quickly creating secrets for various use cases, for example, creating a secret for a new API key or a JWT secret.
 I've always used online tools or NodeJS, but I wanted a simple command line tool that I could use to create secrets for any use case.

 (Icon by [Freepik](https://www.flaticon.com/free-icons/secret))